Spay and Neuter for Dogs and Cats in Branson

 - Make sure to keep your pet’s atmosphere quiet and relaxed for the first 24 hours, as they could still be a bit disoriented.

-- Try to limit your pet’s strenuous physical activity including running and jumping for 7 to 10 days.
+- Try to limit your pet’s strenuous physical activity including running and jumping for 14 days.

-- Prevent your pet from scratching or chewing their stitches as they heal.
+- Prevent your pet from scratching or chewing on their surgical sight as they heal.